 In the vast majority of cases, the impact is nothing at all.

 However, it is important to notify both Centrelink and Medicare before receiving a compensation payment.
 We can do this for you.

 For Centrelink payments – including the aged pension, disability pension, carer’s pension, unemployment benefits, and many others – it is extremely unlikely that receiving compensation for historical child abuse will affect your benefits.

-As the abuse happened many years – often decades ago, any period for which your payments would be suspended (called the ‘preclusion period’) would have already been served.
-Put simply, for most cases, your Centrelink benefits will just continue as usual.
+As the abuse happened many years, often decades ago, any period for which your payments would be suspended (called the ‘preclusion period’) would have already been served.
+Put simply, in most cases, your Centrelink benefits will just continue as usual.
 It’s a big relief.

 Again, this is nothing to be concerned about because this usually amounts to no more than a few hundred dollars at the most.
 In the lead up to finalising the settlement, we will notify the Health Insurance Commission (the Commonwealth organisation that administers Medicare), and you will be sent a ‘Notice of Past Benefits’.